mikosken/RefactoringAssignment/README.md

 n
 ```

+### Files and folders.

+The final refactored code was split in three separate subfolders:

+-   Interfaces
+-   Common: For the game manager, and classes that are likely to be shared
+    between multiple games.
+-   MooGame: The refactored game.

+### Dependency Injection

+The core of Dependency Injection is that each class should only be concerned
+with implementing one specific thing, and any secondary/external functionality
+it needs should be injected and implemented elsewhere.

+In C#/dotNet this is usually accomplished by using Constructor Injection, where
+all required dependencies are injected in the constructor on creation.

+A standard approach is to use the `Microsoft.Extensions.DependencyInjection`
+package, create a service provider, and add all dependencies to the service
+provider.
+The service provider then takes care of handling which dependency
+goes where.

+Dependencies are added with differing scopes:

+-   Singleton: After initializing the requested dependency once it's kept in
+    memory and reused until the application shuts down.
+-   Scoped: A new instance of the dependency is created every time a new scope
+    is created.
+(Create new scope, get new service provider from scope, get
+    dependency from service provider.)
+-   Transient: A new instance of the dependency is created every time that
+    dependency is requested.

 ### Game manager

 A game manager was implemented to handle selection of games, if multiple games
 are implemented, and for restarting games if the player wishes to continue.
+If only one game is implemented it is started immediately without prompting the
+user for a choice.

 ### Game Class and Game Loop